mdjones0/plotly-power/README.md

-# plotly-s10
+# plotly-power
-plotly for S10
+plotly for power logging